Interview with Jaap Schröder

 Skálholt String Quartet

-1 In a fragment of our interview, Jaap remembered the Andriessen family and went on to talk about his own religion:
+1 In a fragment of our interview, Jaap remembered the Andriessen family and went on to talk about his own religious faith:

 J: Laura, a sister of Willem and Hendrik and Mari, even another brother who was an English teacher, another Andriessen, oom Kiek [Nicolaas].
 Oom Kiek for a time lived in Utrecht in the home of his brother Hendrik.
 The story was, that somebody rang the bell and oom Kiek opened the door and there was a man filled with awe and he said: Mr Hendrik? and oom Kiek said: yes, I am Andriessen, but I am not Hendrik and the man said: O you are not? then you must be Willem Andriessen? and he said: No sir, I am not Willem Andriessen.
 But then you are Mari Andriessen.
 Afterwards he said: I am fed up with being a brother.
 They all had the same sense of humour.